 identify as East Asian

 identify as South Asian

-The entire restaurant industry has experienced the hardships of the COVID-19 pandemic, but BIPOC-owned businesses are at the greatest risk of permanent closure and economic setback.
-These businesses and the people behind them are vital to the culture, spirit, and economic health of local communities, and the Main Street Strong Accelerator will provide the capital, support, and marketing they need to grow.
-Each of the 100 participating businesses will have access to:
+Businesses and the people behind them are vital to the culture, spirit, and economic health of local communities, and the Main Street Strong Accelerator provides the capital, support, and marketing they need to grow.
+Participating businesses will have access to:

-- 8-week curriculum designed to stabilize and adapt your business for long-term success
+- 8-week curriculum designed to stabilize, adapt, and grow your business for long-term success

 - 1:1 financial, legal, and other support from industry experts

 - $20,000 in grants to keep your restaurant open

 - Free merchandising and marketing benefits from DoorDash